 Simple Way to Cook a Turkey

 I took the long trip upstairs to my in-laws’ house to give you the play-by-play of how my mother-in-law cooks her turkeys.
 She has quite a bit of personal experience cooking turkeys and she is the queen of practical, so you are about to learn from the best.
-I think she is on her fifth one this week (she cans the meat– I’ll show you how to do that next week).
+I think she is on her fifth one this week (she bottles the meat– I’ll show you how to do that, too).

 When you’re cooking a turkey for Thanksgiving dinner, you might season it in a certain way or fill it with stuffing.
 When you’re cooking a turkey to freeze or can the meat for future meals, it’s a little simpler.